How to Teach Children to Respect Personal Space

 We stress that you never talk to or touch strangers, which is an important thing for children to know in order to keep them safe.
 Especially if they’re known to enter other people’s personal boundaries.

-However, children must also understand that sometimes we need to interact with strangers in different settings where they’re working – such as stores, restaurants, or even in our home like in the case of a plumber.
+However, children must also understand that sometimes we need to interact with strangers in different settings where they’re working – such as stores, restaurants, or even in our homes, like in the case of a plumber.

 When you’re out and about – ask your child to identify what color circle different strangers fall into.
-Red helpers, or dark red strangers?
-This will help your child generalize the idea of helpers by knowing to look for common indicators, for example, uniforms.
+Red helpers or dark red strangers?

 Share: